 Surgery can be used to remove or destroy areas of endometriosis tissue, which can help improve symptoms and fertility.
 The kind of surgery you have will depend on where the tissue is.
 The options are:

 Any surgical procedure carries risks.
-Discuss them with your surgeon.
+It's important to discuss these with your surgeon before undergoing treatment.

-Ovarian cysts or endometriomas, which are formed as a result of endometriosis, can also be easily treated using this technique, which can be used alongside medication such as GnRH analogues.
+Ovarian cysts, or endometriomas, which are formed as a result of endometriosis, can also be removed using this technique.

-Although this kind of surgery can relieve your symptoms, they can sometimes recur, especially if some endometriosis tissue is left behind at the time of surgery.
+Although this kind of surgery can relieve your symptoms and has been shown to improve fertility, problems can sometimes recur, especially if some endometriosis tissue is left behind.

 If keyhole surgery and other treatments have not worked and you have decided not to have any more children, a hysterectomy (removal of the womb) can be an option.
 However, this is rarely required.